gu-lseg/intro-to-programming/source/introduction.rst

 get a taste of what it is.

 Although we use Python, the concepts are the same in most other languages.
 Indeed any second language is easy to learn after the first.

+The differences between any programming language is very litle compared to the differences between human languages.

 A world of objects
 ==================